-UK nutrition strategy emphasizes the ‘1000-day window’ from conception to two years of age
+UK demonstrates global leadership through Nutrition for Growth (N4G); policy focus is on ‘1000-day window’ from conception to two years of age

-- “Addressing the nutritional needs of women and adolescents, particularly adolescent girls”
+- “Addressing the nutritional needs of women and adolescents, particularly adolescent girls”; and

 The 2017 position paper also outlines a four-pronged approach: